 Domain Name Registration

-- Complete and submit the Domain Name Reservation form
+Step 1: Complete and submit the Domain Name Registration Form.

-- Email the DIR technical team to request the delegation of the domain
+Email the DIR technical team and request activation.

-- Within five business days, the DIR technical team will contact you to complete the testing and delegation of your domain name
+Within five business days, DIR will contact you to complete the testing and activation.